 The bathrooms can be one of the most daunting places to clean in any house… for me personally, I would rather go to the dentist than have to clean the shower.

-And since these rooms can be overwhelming to clean, I’ve devoted an entire blog post to daily, weekly, and deep cleaning jobs for the bathroom!
+And since these rooms can be overwhelming to clean, I’ve devoted an entire blog post to cleaning jobs for the bathroom!
 And be sure to grab these cute free printable cleaning checklists too:

 Be sure to hop over to that bathroom cleaning post for more ideas, but here are some general cleaning jobs for the bathroom “zone”: